Algebraic-Programming/HiCR/examples/channels/fixedSize/spsc/README.rst

 Channels: Fixed-Size SPSC
 ==============================================================

 In this example, we use the :code:`Channel` frontend to exchange fixed-sized tokens between a single producer and a single consumer.
-The code is structured as follows:

-* :code:`include/producer.hpp` contains the semantics for the producer
-* :code:`include/consumer.hpp` contains the semantics for the consumer
-* :code:`source/` contains variants of the main program implemented under different backends

-    * :code:`lpf.cpp` corresponds to the :ref:`lpf backend` backend implementation
-    * :code:`mpi.cpp` corresponds to the :ref:`mpi backend` backend implementation

 The size of the buffers is configurable per command line.
 For example: